 MBA/Master of Arts in South Asian Studies

-The joint MBA and MA in South Asian Studies allows students to pursue coursework through the Committee on Southern Asian Studies (COSAS) devoted to the culture, politics, history, and language of the region as a complement to their MBA degree.
+The Joint MBA/MA in South Asian Studies allows students to pursue coursework through the Committee on Southern Asian Studies (COSAS) devoted to the culture, politics, history, and language of the region as a complement to their MBA degree.

 Tuition is assessed on a per-course basis at the Chicago Booth rate for all courses for both degrees.

-Individuals interested in this joint-degree program need to apply to Chicago Booth during Round 1 or Round 2.
+Individuals interested in this joint-degree program need to apply to Chicago Booth during Round One or Round Two.
 There is an additional essay that you will be required to write at that time.
-We will review your application and then send it to the Committee on Southern Asian Studies (COSAS) for review.
+We will review your application and then send it to COSAS for review.
 You will find out if you received admission to Chicago Booth at the admissions decision deadline of whichever round you apply.
-Please note that you will find out if you have been admitted to the MA in South Asian Studies at the Round 2 admissions decision deadline even if you applied for the joint program during Round 1.
+Please note that you will find out if you have been admitted to the MA in South Asian Studies at the Round Two admissions decision deadline even if you applied for the joint program during Round One.
 Admissions decisions are made completely independent of one another.
 If you have specific questions regarding the MA in South Asian Studies program, please reach out to the program.

 Apply to Booth